Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 However, unlike WP Rocket, configuring the W3 Total Cache plugin can be a nightmare for beginners and even intermediate WordPress users.

-Unlike WP Rocket, configuring the W3 Total Cache plugin can be time-consuming and a task.
+Unlike WP Rocket, configuring the W3 Total Cache plugin can be time-consuming.
 Still, it is one of the best free cache plugins, especially for free users.

 W3 Total Cache Top Features

-- Object Caching – The plugin enables the caching of database queries and objects, leading to faster data retrieval and reduced database load.
+Object Caching – The plugin enables caching of database queries and objects, resulting in faster data retrieval and reduced database load.

-- Database Caching – W3 Total Cache offers database caching, which minimises the number of database queries and optimises database performance.
+Database Caching – W3 Total Cache offers database caching, which minimises database queries and optimises performance.

-- File Minification – W3 Total Cache provides options for minifying CSS and JavaScript files, removing render-blocking resources, and improving the efficiency of website codes.
+File Minification: W3 Total Cache provides options to minify CSS and JavaScript files, remove render-blocking resources, and improve website code efficiency.

-- GZIP Compression – The plugin enables GZIP compression for reduced file sizes and enhanced loading speed.
+GZIP Compression – The plugin enables GZIP compression to reduce file size and improve load speed.

-- Content Delivery Network (CDN) Integration – W3 Total Cache seamlessly integrates with popular CDNs, allowing efficient global content delivery.
+Content Delivery Network (CDN) Integration: W3 Total Cache seamlessly integrates with popular CDNs, enabling efficient global content delivery.

 W3 Total Cache Pros and Cons